This post may contain affiliate links. You can read my affiliate policy here.

 - didn’t trigger my hip pain.

-I played around with making changes to my trigger (maybe I should walk in the mornings?).
+I considered making changes to my trigger (maybe I should walk in the mornings?).
 I also tried to change the actual habit (was it better to track the number of steps per day to spread out my walking?).
 Finally, what made the habit take hold was when I found an additional reward.

-I feel quite silly writing this, but what made me start actually walking every day was a friend introducing me to Pokémon Go!
+I feel quite silly writing this, but what made walking a habit for me was a friend introducing me to Pokémon Go!

 Just in case there is someone not familiar with this game, it’s a mobile phone game based on walking around and catching Pokémon’s.
-To do that you need to visit different places in your neighborhood, you get bonuses for the amount you walk and for walking and playing every day.
+To do that you need to visit different places in your local area, and you get bonuses for the amount you walk and for walking and playing every day.

 I have a habit tracker on my phone where I enter habits I’m working on.
 I make a simple tick for every day I do the habit and I entered “walk” as a habit to be performed once a day.

-Today, years later, I walk twice a day for an hour each most days.
+Today, years later, I walk for an hour or two most days.
 (Something I could only dream about when I started!)
 I can fit this in before and after work as I’m now working from home every day.
-(A COVID initiated working from home that I’ve since made permanent.)
+(A COVID initiated working-from-home that I’ve since made permanent.)
 Now, I just don’t feel right if I don’t get my body moving a couple of times a day.

 I have since swapped Pokémon for audiobooks and podcasts, and I really look forward to this time as my treat.
-I still track my walking in my habit tracker but these days I also do my weekly “healthstyle” review.
-(A term I’ve borrowed from Darya Rose and her book Foodist.)
-What this means it that I take 5 minutes every Saturday, while I’m walking anyway, to think through how things have been going the past week.
-How I have been moving, what I have been eating and how I feel.
-I also make plans for the week to come.
+I still track my walking in my habit tracker but these days I also do a weekly check-in with myself What this means it that I take 5 minutes every Saturday, while I’m walking anyway, to think through how things have been going the past week.
+Have I been walking every day this week?
+And if not, what happened?
+And what can I do to set myself up for success moving forward?

 If you are interested in the benefits and learn how to move more, and move better, check out Move Your DNA by Katy Bowman.